Love Live! discography: Love Live! Nijigasaki High School Idol Club

-As of September 1, 2021, there are currently four subunits: DiverDiva (Karin and Ai), A・Zu・Na (Ayumu, Shizuku, and Setsuna), Qu4rtz (pronounced "Quartz", Kasumi, Kanata, Emma, and Rina), and R3birth (pronounced "Rebirth", Shioriko, Mia, and Lanzhu).
+Unlike the previous subunit format used for μ's and Aqours, the first nine members of Nijigasaki High School Idol Club were instead split into three groups of two, three, and four members.
+A fourth subunit featuring the last three members to join would later follow.
+These four subunits are: DiverDiva (Karin and Ai), A・Zu・Na (Ayumu, Shizuku, and Setsuna), Qu4rtz (pronounced "Quartz"; Kasumi, Kanata, Emma, and Rina), and R3birth (pronounced "Rebirth"; Shioriko, Mia, and Lanzhu).